-While the city lifted mask mandates even in schools this spring, summer brought another variant pushing infection numbers back up.
-We see a need to be more nimble with our mask policy than making decisions on a semester basis.
+While the city lifted mask mandates even in schools this past spring, summer brought another variant pushing infection numbers back up and winter is expected to be challenging as other viruses also spread.
+Our student population includes infants too young to be vaccinated and pregnant people who are at increased risk of severe infection from COVID-19, so we see a need for continued caution.
 Breathing Space mask policies depend on DC’s community COVID infection levels using the following metric:

 - Green / Low – masks will be optional in all classes.

 - Yellow / Medium – masks will be required in early childhood classes (0-4 yrs) where there are many unvaccinated participants and prenatal yoga due to higher risks posed by COVID during pregnancy.

 - Red / High – masks required by all participants ages 2+.